aqid98/ClimatePredictionChallengesProject1/README.md

 <span style="color:red">Gabriel Weinstein, Mohammed Aqid Khatkhatay, Simran Padam, Bowen Han, Ruoming Han

-This project aims to predict the climate changes based on finding the changes between the Ei Nino events and the US landfalls of the hurricanes.
-Besides, we plan to explore other elements that may affect the probability of landfall such as the temperature, time and the origin location of the hurricane using the machine learning method like K-means and logistic regression.
+The goal of this project is to explore association between climate changes and Hurricanes based on El Nino events.
+The analysis goes deep into studying the association between likelihood of landfall, temperature, time and the origin location for EL-Nino and La-Nina events.
+Machine learning methods such as K-means and logistic regression are applied to perform clustering on the Hurricane characterstics and generate insights on El-Nina events.

 ## Code Run Instructions
 Install the necessary requirements by running the following command.